 NHS 111 helps you access urgent local health services when you need them.
 Call NHS 111 free if you need medical advice, but it is not a 999 emergency.
-You will be assessed, given advice and directed to the local service that can help you best - that could be an out-of-hours doctor, minor injury unit, urgent care centre or emergency dentist.
+You will be assessed, given advice and directed to the local service that can help you best - that could be an out-of-hours doctor, emergency dentist, minor injury unit or urgent care centre.

 When to use it

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.
 For less urgent health needs, contact your GP or local pharmacist in the usual way.